 Now you can go to localhost:1337 to see your brand new homepage.

 Your project is ready for whatever you want to create.
-But in case you’re not sure what to do next, here are a few resources that will help get you acquainted with developing on Sails:
+But in case you’re not sure what to do next, here are a few resources that will help get you ready to develop with Sails: